Rayjk123/PandaBot/README.md

 2. Create a CentOS 7 - Compute Engine Instance that is of type f1 if you want to ensure that this project remains free
 3. SSH into your Compute Engine Instance using the following gcloud command:
   * `gcloud beta compute --project "project-name" ssh --zone "zone-of-compute-instance" "name-of-compute-instance"`
+4. Install the latest Node and nvm following this guide: https://cloud.google.com/nodejs/docs/setup
-4. Install mariadb by following this short guide https://linuxize.com/post/install-mariadb-on-centos-7/
+4. Install mariadb by following this short guide: https://linuxize.com/post/install-mariadb-on-centos-7/
 5. Update config.js with inputted database paramaeters
 6. Run using `node index.js`